 THE PLASTIC PROBLEM

 "Over 1 million marine creatures, birds and other animals die each year from plastic trash"

 Dolphins, seals, turtles, whales & fish eat them it which causes internal blockage & starvation and can get caught up in or cut by nets and lines.

-Please watch this video.
-This video is what inspired us to actively start making a difference.
-Seeing the awful images of the plastic straw being pulled from the turtles’ beak in the video made us think of the impact that just our little island of Koh Phangan alone could be having on marine life.
+Seeing awful images of the plastic straw being pulled from the turtles’ beak in the video made us think of the impact that just our little island of Koh Phangan alone could be having on marine life.
 Most of our TruTravels trips run through Thailand and many of our staff live on the island of Koh Phangan which happens to host the monthly Full Moon Party.
 Our accommodation partners on the island, Echo Beach Backpackers already strive to reduce plastic usage where they can by not using plastic bottles and having free water dispensers with reusable cups and we have participated in and organized beach cleans on Phangan and other islands (some organized by the amazing Trash Hero team).
-Living on a small island like Koh Phangan it is easy to see how the disposable plastic we use every day can easily end up in the sea, especially with so much tourism (and the full moon party) centered around the islands’ beaches.
+Living on a small island like Koh Phangan it is easy to see how the disposable plastic we use every day can easily end up in the sea, especially with so much tourism (and the full moon party) centred around the islands’ beaches.